-Team UOW Australia has taken up the challenge of choosing to demonstrate how to retrofit a 'fibro' home, to transform it into a sustainable 21st century net-zero energy home.
-The aim is to upgrade an existing building to inspire Australian homeowners and the local and national building industry, and to accelerate the development and adoption of advanced building energy technology in new and existing homes.
+Team UOW Australia took up the challenge of choosing to demonstrate how to retrofit a 'fibro' home, to transform it into a sustainable 21st century net-zero energy home.
+The aim was to upgrade an existing building to inspire Australian homeowners and the local and national building industry, and to accelerate the development and adoption of advanced building energy technology in new and existing homes.

 More videos including Chinese and English subtitled versions of this video on our Videos page.

 The fibro home is a distinctive expression of Australian domestic architecture.
 These houses were built in great numbers during the post-war period to a standard design, using a minimum of materials.
 They are ubiquitous to the suburban streets of Australia's capitals and regional centres.

 We believe that this retrofitting approach has the greatest practical potential to achieve significant economic and environmental gains across the Australian domestic built environment.
 When compared to a new-build project, the Illawarra Flame presents a challenge that is intensified by the physical form of the existing building and by the social and cultural values, and expectations, that come with the history and context of the existing building.

 The Illawarra Flame project name was inspired by the Illawarra Flame Tree, which is a species native to the eastern seaboard of Australia.
 This tree is not only a natural icon of our region, but it also resonates with our project in many other ways, including its spectacular transformation, to a profusion of red blossom when flowering in spring, mirroring the transformation of our retrofitted house.